microsoft/Open-Use-of-Data-Agreement/README.md

 # The Open Use of Data Agreement (O-UDA)

 ## Goal
 Sharing data can help address some of society’s biggest challenges and can help individuals and organizations be more innovative, efficient, and productive.
-We want to make it easier for individuals and organizations that want to share data to do so.
-We’re working with companies, academics, and researchers to build better processes and tools.
-As a first step, we’ve taken a closer look at an open data use scenario with this Open Use of Data Agreement (O-UDA).
-We hope to gather community input that evolves the agreement for broad use.
-Our aim is to release a v1 of the O-UDA in Fall 2019.
-Please provide feedback by October 1, 2019.
+The Open Use of Data Agreement (O-UDA) is intended to make it easier for individuals and organizations that want to share data to do so, with minimal requirements for users and no restrictions on use.
+The O-UDA is complemented by the [Computational Use of Data Agreement (C-UDA)](https://github.com/microsoft/Computational-Use-of-Data-Agreement), an agreement intended for situations where a specific data use scenario is desirable or required.

-For more information on Microsoft’s resources to Removing Barriers to Data Innovation, visit [here](https://news.microsoft.com/datainnovation).

 ## Overview